-The Office of the Vice Chancellor for Research (OVCR) has two primary sub-units:
+The Office of the Vice Chancellor for Research (OVCR) includes the following:

 The Office of Contracts and Grants (OCG) is responsible for the administration of sponsored research agreements and funding.
 OCG’s mission is to assist faculty, staff, and students with obtaining and managing external support for their sponsored projects.
 OCG protects the university’s interests by reviewing and approving the submission of sponsored project proposals; negotiating contract and grant awards; monitoring the implementation and administration of sponsored projects; enforcing campus, university, and sponsor policies and procedures; providing training to faculty and staff; and serving as the university’s liaison with sponsors and regulatory agencies.

 The Office of Research Integrity assists all CU-Boulder researchers in conducting research that meets the highest standards of ethical and regulatory compliance.
 ORI coordinates seven main areas of research administration:

-Additionally, the following four CU offices, which are separate from the OVCR, offer important services for conducting research at CU-Boulder:
+Additionally, the following CU offices, which are separate from the OVCR, offer important services for conducting research at CU-Boulder:

 EH&S provides comprehensive environmental, health and safety services to minimize health and safety impacts to the campus and the greater Boulder community.